WoozyMasta/kube-dump/README.md

 Optional dependencies:

+* curl - Used to check kubernetes api livez probe when use serviceaccount
 * git - Used to store backups as a git repository
 * tar - Used to create backup archives with one of the compression libraries:
   * xz - a lossless data compression file format based on the LZMA algorithm
   * gzip - single-file/stream lossless data compression utility